Hybrid safe-strong rules for efficient optimization in lasso-type problems: Experiments

 \subsubsection{Synthetic data}

 We first demonstrate with synthetic data that SSR-BEDPP is more scalable in both $n$ and $p$ (i.e., number of observations and features).
 We adopt the same model in \cite{JMLR:v16:wang15a} to simulate data: $\y = \X \bb + 0.1 \bep$, where $\X$ and $\bep$ are i.i.d. sampled from $N(0, 1)$.
 Here we consider two different cases: \begin{enumerate}[(a)] \item \textbf{Case 1: varying $p$}.
-We set $n=1,000$ and vary $p$ from 1,000 to 10,000.
+We set $n=1,000$ and vary $p$ from 1,000 to 100,000.
 We randomly select 20 true features, and sample their coefficients from Unif[-1, 1].
 After simulating $\X$ and $\bb$, we then generate $\y$ according to the true model; \item \textbf{Case 2: varying $n$}.
 We set $p=10,000$ and vary $n$ from 200 to 10,000. $\bb$ and $\y$ are generated in the same way as in Case 1. \end{enumerate}

 Figure~\ref{fig_sim_lasso} compares the average computing time of solving the lasso over a sequence of 100 values of $\lambda$ by the different methods.
 In all settings, our rule SSR-BEDPP is uniformly 5x faster than Basic PCD.
 More importantly, SSR-BEDPP is around 2x faster than state-of-the-art rules SSR and SEDPP.
 Note that the computing times of SSR and SEDPP are almost the same so the lines of these two cannot be distinguished in the plots.
-Note that SSR and SEDPP provide only a small advantage over AC, while SSR-BEDPP achieves more than a 2x additional speedup compared to AC.
+Perhaps most surprisingly, SSR and SEDPP provide only a small advantage over AC, while SSR-BEDPP achieves more than a 2x additional speedup compared to AC, suggesting that HSSR does not merely add together the efficiency gains of SSR and BEDPP, but accomplishes something novel by hybridizing them together.

-It's worth mentioning that the new rule SSR-Dome can also provides substantial speedup - 1.6x faster than AC and 1.4x faster than SSR or SEDPP, proving the effectiveness of hybrid screening.
+It's worth mentioning that the new rule SSR-Dome can also provide substantial speedup - 1.6x faster than AC and 1.4x faster than SSR or SEDPP, demonstrating the effectiveness of hybrid screening as a general optimization strategy.
 Since the Dome test itself is less powerful than the BEDPP rule \citep{JMLR:v16:wang15a} and takes equally long to compute, it is not surprising that SSR-BEDPP is the faster of the two approaches.

+The simulations in this section involve independent features; the effect of correlation on the proposed algorithm is explored in the next section as well as in Appendix~\ref{App:Cor}.